 Fortunately, hot spots respond well to treatment and usually resolve within 7 days of beginning treatment.

-Sometimes, the vet will prescribe oral steroid tablets to help reduce the itching
+- Prescribe oral steroid tablets to help reduce the itching - if ongoing

-Prevent your dog from licking or scratching the area using an Elizabethan, E-collar, or a medical pet shirt.
-This will allow the area to heal.
+- Prevent your dog from licking or scratching the area using an E-collar, or a medical pet shirt, better allowing the area to heal

 Attend any follow-up appointments with your vet to ensure the skin is healed and no further treatment is required